 Anyone can have a stroke

-Younger people can have strokes even children
+Younger people can have strokes, even children

-You can reduce your risk of stroke
+But you can reduce your risk of stroke

-Your chances of having a stroke reduce if you understand the risks and take action to prevent a stroke happening.
+Your chances of having a stroke reduce if you understand what factors increase your risk of stroke and take action to prevent a stroke from happening.

 Read our publications

 Reducing your risk of stroke: information for black African and black Caribbean people

 Reducing your risk of stroke: information for South Asian people